 I am the more explicit on this point, because it seems to me that the unguarded language of many students of mythology is liable to give rise to misapprehensions, and to discredit both the method which they employ and the results which they have obtained.
 If we were to give full weight to the statements which are sometimes made, we should perforce believe that primitive men had nothing to do but to ponder about the sun and the clouds, and to worry themselves over the disappearance of daylight.
 But there is nothing in the scientific interpretation of myths which obliges us to go any such length.
-I do not suppose that any ancient Aryan, possessed of good digestive powers and endowed with sound common-sense, ever lay awake half the night wondering whether the sun would come back again.[125]
-The child and the savage believe of necessity that the future will resemble the past, and it is only philosophy which raises doubts on the subject.[126]
-The predominance of solar legends in most systems of mythology is not due to the lack of "that Titanic assurance with which we say, the sun MUST rise";[127] nor again to the fact that the phenomena of day and night are the most striking phenomena in nature.
+I do not suppose that any ancient Aryan, possessed of good digestive powers and endowed with sound common-sense, ever lay awake half the night wondering whether the sun would come back again.
+The child and the savage believe of necessity that the future will resemble the past, and it is only philosophy which raises doubts on the subject.+ The predominance of solar legends in most systems of mythology is not due to the lack of "that Titanic assurance with which we say, the sun must rise"; to nor again to the fact that the phenomena of day and night are the most striking phenomena in nature.
 Eclipses and earthquakes and floods are phenomena of the most terrible and astounding kind, and they have all generated myths; yet their contributions to folk-lore are scanty compared with those furnished by the strife between the day-god and his enemies.
 The sun-myths have been so prolific because the dramatic types to which they have given rise are of surpassing human interest.
-The dragon who swallows the sun is no doubt a fearful personage; but the hero who toils for others, who slays hydra-headed monsters, and dries the tears of fair-haired damsels, and achieves success in spite of incredible obstacles, is a being with whom we can all sympathize, and of whom we never weary of hearing.
+The dragon who swallows the sun is no doubt a fearful personage; but the hero who toils for others, who slays hydra-headed monsters, and dries the tears of fair-haired

-[125] I agree, most heartily, with Mr. Mahaffy's remarks, Prolegomena to Ancient History, p.
+^{ 1} agree, most heartily, with Mr. Mahaffy's remarks, Prolegomena to Ancient History, p.
 69.

-[126] Sir George Grey once told some Australian natives about the countries within the arctic circle where during part of the year the sun never sets.
+[†] Sir George Grey once told some Australian natives about the countries within the arctic circle where during part of the year the sun never sets.
 "Their astonishment now knew no bounds.
 'Ah! that must be another sun, not the same as the one we see here,' said an old man; and in spite of all my arguments to the contrary, the others adopted this opinion."
 Grey's Journals, I. 293, cited in Tylor, Early History of Mankind, p.
 301.

-[127] Max Muller, Chips, II.
+[‡] Max Müller, Chips, II.
 96.